datacarpentry/genomics-r-intro/_episodes/03-basics-factors-dataframes.md

 One of the most common uses for factors will be when you plot categorical values.
-For example, suppose we want to know how many samples from our sample submision were preped on each date?
+For example, suppose we want to know how many samples from our sample submission were prepped on each date?
 We could generate a plot:

 > ~~~
 > # create a factor with repeated values